-- 1. Correctional Officers and Correctional Sergeants will not be required to work more than eight (8) hours of mandatory overtime in a work week. - If under Article 17.2 (I), an employee submits paid leave, for the purposes a. of this MOU, it will not count towards the eight (8) hours of mandatory overtime worked in a work week, and the employee will not be moved to the top of mandatory overtime list. - 2.
-During the terms of this agreement, DOC will cover operations in the following manner: - DOC will follow the procedures in 17.2 (D) Assignment of Voluntary a.
-Overtime and 17.2 (E) - All Call of the CBA, and prior to 17.2 (F) Assignment of Mandatory Overtime to Correctional Officers, Sergeants may volunteer for Officer overtime.
+- 1. Correctional Officers and Correctional Sergeants will not be required to work more than eight (8) hours of mandatory overtime in a work week. - a.
+If under Article 17.2 (I), an employee submits paid leave, for the purposes of this MOU, it will not count towards the eight (8) hours of mandatory overtime worked in a work week, and the employee will not be moved to the top of mandatory overtime list. - 2.
+During the terms of this agreement, DOC will cover operations in the following manner: - a.
+DOC will follow the procedures in 17.2 (D) Assignment of Voluntary Overtime and 17.2 (E) All Call of the CBA, and prior to 17.2 (F) Assignment of Mandatory Overtime to Correctional Officers, Sergeants may volunteer for Officer overtime.
 Overtime assignments for Sergeants will be made in the same manner as Officers and as provided by Article 17 of the parties' CBA.
 The DOC may not assign Sergeants mandatory overtime in the Correctional Officer classification. - b.
-Prior to 17.2 (F) Assignment of Mandatory Overtime for Correctional Officers and Correctional Sergeants, DOC may assign qualified volunteer DOC employees in the following manner: - Other qualified Teamsters bargaining unit members a. - Other DOC employees not represented by Teamsters b.
+Prior to 17.2 (F) Assignment of Mandatory Overtime for Correctional Officers and Correctional Sergeants, DOC may assign qualified volunteer DOC employees in the following manner: - a.
+Other qualified Teamsters bargaining unit members - b.
+Other DOC employees not represented by Teamsters c.
+DOC will follow the procedures in 17.2(F) - Assignments of Mandatory Overtime for Correctional Officers and Sergeants who have not yet worked 8 hours of mandatory overtime in the work week.